• Why Start an OurStoryBridge Project?

 • Potential Impacts An OurStoryBridge Project Can Have On Your Community

-• Create closer bonds between people and promote connections that lead to neighborly acts of kindness, assistance, and support in times of need.
+• Create closer bonds and promote connections that lead to acts of kindness, assistance, and support in times of need.

-• Celebrate what makes your community or organization great, perhaps even famous.
+• Cultivate what makes your community unique, perhaps even famous.

 • Reveal pockets of rich histories and connections heretofore unknown or not widely known.

-• Re-ignite a passion for your archives and/or previously recorded oral histories by translating some onto this new digital platform.
+• Reignite a passion for archives and/or previously recorded oral histories by transferring some onto this new digital platform.

 • Meet your audience where they are: online!

-• Testimonials for Adirondack Community, The First OurStoryBridge Project
+• Testimonials OurStoryBridge & Adirondack Community, The First Partner Project

 “At Keene Central School we have used Adirondack Community stories in the classroom to enhance our lessons with this amazing collection and to provide students with firsthand historical knowledge, including models of local civic engagement.”